 The trouble with the Charlie Brown analogy is that it’s all about “Or”.
 Either Charlie Brown trusts Lucy or he doesn’t kick the football.
 But we don’t need to live in that binary of trust fully vs. don’t trust at all.

-Part of relationship building is learning to trust…but slowly.
-Learning to see whether this person is worthy of your faith in them.
+Learn to see whether this person is worthy of your faith in them.
 Do they show up when they say they are going to or call if there is a problem?
 We don’t need to trust them with the big stuff yet, but are we going through the process of building with them?

 Some of us would rather choose to never engage at all than to slowly take chances and deal with the small bruisings that come with that.

 Especially if you’re doing everything “right”.
 You’re being kind, you’re thinking of others, you’re being empathic, you’re thinking the best of people.
-It is damned unfair when someone “takes advantage of your good nature” (I think I’m quote Livia S., but I may have gotten that wrong—sticking with the Family theme.)
+It is damned unfair when someone “takes advantage of your good nature” (I think I’m quoting Livia Soprano, but I may have gotten that wrong—sticking with the Family theme, though.)

 But what’s the alternative?